PlaceOS/docs/how-to/user-interfaces/ui-config.md

 - My Day

 Desk Booking:
-- Questions are disabled.
+- Questions are turned off.
 - Desks can only be booked 7 days in advance.

 Logo:
 - Custom Light and Dark Logo is configured.

 Delivery:
-- The delivery display for mail room feature is disabled.
+- The delivery display for mail room feature is turned off.

 ```json
 {